 - Minimizing negative effects of past drug use

-- Thinking fondly about past people you once used substances with or the places where you used drugs/alcohol
+- Thinking fondly about past places or people you once used substances with

 Physical relapse is the third and final stage of relapse.
 In this stage, people officially relapse and use substances again.
 Many people try to hide their physical relapse due to embarrassment.